 Following these guidelines should help you know when your child can safely stop using the booster.
 Remember to keep your child in the back seat as long as possible, until at least age 13 and 100 pounds.
 If your teenager is in the front seat, put the seat as far back as possible in case the airbag deploys in an accident.
 Also it is important to note that children learn by watching their parents, and this includes good driving habits – so be sure to ALWAYS wear your seatbelt so you are a great example for your little ones.
 You never know when someone will run a red light or sadly, be texting while driving – crashes are awful but using these techniques could possible reduce damage.

 Perkins Motors want ALL ages of car drivers and passengers to be safe at ALL times and knowing how to install a car seat for your most valuable cargo and understanding the law (which is designed to keep you safe) is a good place to start.
-Get in touch if you have any questions about these rules.

 At Perkins Motors, we want to do more than make you an expert on Colorado seat belt law–it’s our goal to keep you and your loved ones safe when you’re behind the wheel!
 That’s why we offer a fine selection of new Chrysler, Dodge, Jeep, RAM, and FIAT models that offer the latest in safety engineering and technology.
 With advanced tech like the Full-Speed Forward Collision Warning, and carefully engineered safety solutions like the Solid Safety Frame, you’ll find that the vehicles offered at Perkins Motors will do more to keep your family safe.
-Take a look at Chrysler Pacifica configurations to find a great family car with all the features you need.
+Take a look at Chrysler Pacifica configurations or the Jeep Cherokee interior to find a great family car with all the features you need.

 Whether you have a question about Colorado seat belt law, a specific safety feature found in a Chrysler, Dodge, Jeep, RAM or FIAT, or any model found on out online inventory, the team at Perkins Motors is always willing to help you stay safe while on the road.
 Remember to always buckle up, and have a safe trip from Pueblo to Castle Rock!